sanampudig/msvsddac/README.md

 ### Operating principle
 ![DAC principle](https://user-images.githubusercontent.com/6376127/192501680-db959d55-320e-46c6-97cc-4cb83330bd93.jpeg)

 The operating principle of a DAC shown in Fig. 1 is to convert a digital input code to an analog output signal.
 The input code open or close switches such that the correct output signal is created from a positive voltage reference or source typically called VREF.
 The negative reference can be ground or a negative voltage reference.
-The output signal can be a voltage or a current.
-The simplest DAC, a 1-bit DAC is an analog switch and switches between VREF and ground (or negative VREF).

 The smallest signal increments, the stepsize also called delta's or [1 Least Significant Bit (LSB)](https://wiki.analog.com/university/courses/tutorials/cmos-dac-chapter) can be uniform (linear DAC) or logarithmic (log DAC) but should always be [monotonic](https://en.wikipedia.org/wiki/Monotonic_function).